MusicPlayerDaemon/website/content/commercial.md

 [GPL FAQ](https://www.gnu.org/licenses/old-licenses/gpl-2.0-faq.html)
 or your lawyer.
 IANAL.

-If you disagree with of the above, please don't use MPD, Linux or anything else under the GPL.
+If you disagree with the above, please don't use MPD, Linux or anything else under the GPL.
 Or else we'll meet in court.

 If you need advice or assistance with integrating MPD in your product,